agboolaidris/lendsqr-fe-test/README.md

-Perfect — here is your **updated full README** with a strong **Architecture Notes** section added.
-This is written to match what reviewers expect in an intermediate+ frontend assessment and explains your decisions clearly.

-You can replace your current `README.md` with this.

----

 # 🏦 Lendsqr Frontend Engineering Assessment

 A pixel-accurate frontend implementation of the **Lendsqr Admin Console assessment** built with **Next.js, React, TypeScript, and SCSS**.